Table of Contents

 Q. Are investment apps safe?

-• Yes, most investment apps are regulated by financial authorities, and funds are typically insured.
-However, always ensure you’re using a reputable platform.
+- Yes, all investment apps are regulated by financial authorities and will typically have funds insured.
+Do make sure you use a reputable site, though.

 Q. Can I lose money using investment apps?